 Organizations that upgraded to EAM cloud solutions experienced a 20% productivity increase.

 Here are five ways that EAM solutions boost productivity in the workplace:

 - Knowing the proximity, position, and placement of physical assets is the key to organizing your company’s daily operations.

-- Tracking Personnel – Labor management features enable a company to know who is where, with RFID or GPS-enabled tags attached to vehicles, hard-hats, badges, etc. When you know where every employee is, people can be assigned where they’re needed most.
+- Tracking Personnel – Labor management features enable a company to know who is where, with RFID or GPS-enabled tags attached to vehicles, hard-hats, badges, etc. When you know where employees are, people can be assigned where they are needed most.

 - Facility management – Smart facilities not only ensure that every crate of inventory is accounted for but that employees know exactly where to look for each piece of inventory or equipment.

 - Work Order Management – To give employees tools to manage every work order is to boost team effectiveness and to cut out human error.
 Tracking tags and comprehensive applications can follow a work order from start to finish.
 Work order notifications can automatically assign the closest technician to a job based on proximity and whether their equipment is correct for the job.
 Because of the positive impact on a company’s use of resources and preservation of assets, the cost of implementing an EAM solution is becomes outweighed by the value saved.

 - The global Enterprise Asset Management (EAM) market size is expected to grow at a Compound Annual Growth Rate (CAGR) of 8.7% (globenewswire.com)